Electrical engineers design, develop and maintain electrical systems and equipment - from small electronic devices to large power grids

 Working hours

-You'll typically work around 40 hours a week.
-You may need to work extra and unsocial hours to meet deadlines or resolve design difficulties.
-Some jobs offer flexible working or shift patterns.
+You'll typically work around 40 hours a week, though at times you may need to work extra and unsocial hours to meet deadlines or resolve design difficulties.
+Some jobs offer flexible working or shift patterns and hybrid working is increasingly an option.

 Self-employment and consultancy work are possible after building up expertise and a reputation within the profession.
 You'll usually need to have chartered engineer status before entering consultancy work.